top of page

 Reinventing Business Models Through PET-Powered Data Clean Rooms

-In today’s digital economy, data collaboration isn’t just a strategy—it’s a necessity.
-Yet while every organization holds valuable datasets, silos, privacy laws, and compliance barriers prevent these assets from realizing their full potential.
+In today’s digital economy, data collaboration isn’t just a strategy, it’s a necessity.
+Yet while every organization holds valuable datasets, sensitive data, data silos, privacy laws, and compliance requirements prevent these assets from realizing their internal and external full potential.

-But what if you could collaborate without exposing data?
-What if you could unlock mutual value with partners—even competitors—without compromising privacy or trust?
+But what if you could collaborate without exposing your sensitive data?
+What if you could unlock mutual value with partners without compromising privacy or trust?

-Welcome to the era of Privacy Enhancing Tech or PET-powered data clean rooms—a new foundation for cross-industry collaboration and business model reinvention.
+Welcome to the era of Privacy Enhancing Technology: a new foundation for cross-industry collaboration and business model reinvention.

 The Challenge: Data Collaboration Is Broken

-Organizations across industries—banks, hospitals, insurers, logistics providers, retailers—sit on massive pools of sensitive data.
+Organizations across industries such as banks, hospitals, insurers, logistics providers, retailers sit on pools of sensitive data.
 This data could:

 • Help detect fraud earlier